nerves-project/nerves/docs/Getting Started.md

 If you chose not to fetch dependencies during project generation, you will need to do that yourself.

 As described by the project generator, the next step is to change to the project directory, choose a target, and fetch the target-specific dependencies.
-Visit the [Targets Page](targets.html) for more information on what target name to use for the boards that Nerves supports.
+Visit the [Targets Page](targets.html) for more information on what target name to use for each of the boards that Nerves supports.

 The target is chosen using a shell environment variable, so if you use the `export` command, it will remain in effect as long as you leave that window open.
 Alternatively, you can prefix each command with the environment variable.